SnesFX/Joke-Projects/BWVD/README.md

 # How To Compile

-* Open video_player.c and go to line 99 and change "C:\video\fall_guys.mp4" to where ever you put the "fall_guys.mp4" file.
+* Run the make command in msys2

 # Credits